 - Are in good general health, as determined by medical history, physical exam, and vital signs

-- Have previously received 2 or 3 doses of either the Moderna or Pfizer/BioNTech vaccines
+- Have previously received 2 or 3 doses of the Moderna and/or Pfizer vaccines

 - Have no current autoimmune or immunodeficiency disease/condition